-Surface currents vectors comprise a layer to be displayed on demand on top of other data and layers.
-Consideration must be made so as not to obscure critical navigational data nor create confusion by using symbols similar to those in other layers.
-Figure 9.9 shows a sample display.
+Surface currents vectors comprise a layer to be displayed on demand and, possibly, on top of other data and layers.
+Consideration must be made so as not to obscure critical navigational data nor create confusion by using symbols or colours similar to those in other layers.
+Figure 9.10 shows a sample display.

-Figure 9.9 - Sample depiction of gridded surface current data in an electronic chart.
-(Image courtesy of the University of New Hampshire, US)
+Figure 9.10 - Sample depiction of gridded surface current data in an electronic chart.
+Note that arrow height in scale may not strictly conform to the portrayal rules.

+(Image courtesy of the Univ. of New Hampshire, US).